Exact Statistical Inference for the Wasserstein Distance by Selective Inference: Experiment

 \subsection{Numerical Experiment}

 In this section, we evaluate the performance of the proposed selective CI in terms of coverage guarantee, CI length and computational cost.
 We also show the results of comparison between our selective CI and the naive CI in \eq{eq:ci_naive} in terms of coverage guarantee.
 We would like to note that we did not conduct the comparison in terms of CI length because the naive CI could not guarantee the coverage property.
 In statistical viewpoint, if the CI is unreliable, i.e., invalid or does not satisfy the coverage property, the demonstration of CI length does not make sense.

-One important point we would like to note is that the most recent and closely related work to our paper is \cite{ramdas2017wasserstein}.
-However, as far as we know, there is \emph{no} available software up to now and the authors also did \emph{not} conduct any empirical experiment in their paper.
-Therefore, it would be difficult for us to conduct empirical comparison.
-Nevertheless, we can state the comparison from theoretical perspective as follows: (a) the method in \cite{ramdas2017wasserstein} is only available for one-dimensional problem and, even in one-dimensional case, (b) it can only provide asymptotic guarantee.
-In contrast, our proposed method is available for general dimension and it provides exact (non-asymptotic) guarantee (i.e., finite-sample validity) in all cases.
+Besides, we additionally compare the performance of the proposed method with the latest asymptotic study \citep{imaizumi2019hypothesis}.